Ao No Exorcist's True Cross Academy's cram school is this, the principal is a Son Of Satan.

 The Lovecraft Academy from Locke & Key.
 The main cast attend the school, and before them, so did their Dad.
 Needless to say, the main 'big' mystery of the series revolves around what happened to their father and his friends during their school days.

 Spider-Man went to both an Adventure High School and Adventure College, and generally continued to do so in every adaptation of the character.
-As a matter of fact, several of his most memorable villains and allies were either students, introduced through students (for example, Molten Man), or as teachers/professors (for example, The Jackal), but even the everyday goings on of the school have a bit of adventure to them.
+As a matter of fact, several of his most memorable villains and allies were either students (Harry Osborn, the second Green Goblin), introduced through students (for example, Molten Man), or as teachers/professors (for example, The Jackal), but even the everyday goings on of the school have a bit of adventure to them.
 Later on, he becomes a teacher at a high school, which inevitably becomes an Adventure School as well, even after he resigns.

 In particular, his college Empire State University, is a huge Adventure School that has since extended far beyond involving just Peter Parker.
 Just look at the notable faculty/students list, which involves X-Men, villains of every kind, and the Human Torch!
 Things are rarely boring there.

-Xavier's Institute is an example of both this and Extranormal Institute; it's students are constantly involved in adventures and attacks by villains and such because it's entire faculty and student body are mutants, and, in order to deal with the constant threat of danger, among other things, there's a jet, the Danger Room, etc and the faculty/senior students double as a Super Hero team on the grounds.
-The schools been leveled so many times by these threats, it's been lampshaded by the cast.
+The Xavier Institute is an example of both this and Superhero School; its students are constantly involved in adventures and attacks by villains and such because its entire faculty and student body are mutants, and, in order to deal with the constant threat of danger, among other things, there's a jet, the Danger Room, etc and the faculty/senior students double as a Super Hero team on the grounds.
+The school's been leveled so many times by these threats, it's been lampshaded by the cast.

 In Static Shock, it's justified in that the chemical explosion that caused the "Bang Babies" happened at a popular local gang hangout near Virgil's school.